mmistakes/minimal-mistakes/_pages/software/owl2query.markdown

 ### Example 2

 This query is used to find all the students who are also employees and find what kind of employee.
 This is a mixed ABox TBox query.
-In SPARQL-DL the query is represented with two type atoms and one sub class of atom:
+In SPARQL-DL the query is represented with two type atoms and one subclass of atom:

 `Q(C, x) :- Type(?C, ?x) T(<Student>, ?x), SubClassOf(?C, <Employee>).`